Bazzu85/MKVmergeBatcher/README.md

 Delete the MKVmergeBatcher folder
 Try to open MKVmergeBatcher

 ## Process bug.
-Not yet discovered the motivation sometimes occurs
+Not yet discovered the motivation sometimes occurs.
+Theorically handled in > 1.1.82

 See the end of this message for details on invoking just-in-time (JIT) debugging instead of this dialog box.